 Shilpa Shinde Says Dipika Kakar Copied Her; Reveals Why Bigg Boss 12 Didn’t Work!

 Shilpa Shinde was one of the reasons for Bigg Boss 11 to become a hit, thanks to her fights with her inmates Vikas Gupta and Hina Khan.
 The Bhabhi Ji Ghar Par Hain actress won hearts with her caring nature in the house.
 She was also seen cooking food for her inmates, which also impressed fans.
 All these qualities made her Bigg Boss 11 winner.
 In season 12, Dipika Kakkar bagged the trophy.
-But as compared to season 11, the 12th season didn't click among audiences.
+But as compared to Season 11, Season 12 didn't click among audiences.

 Recently, Colors asked viewers as to who would they think would win the show if Shilpa Shinde and Dipika were in the same season.
 When Shilpa was asked about the tweet, she replied that Dipika had copied her.
-Shilpa also revealed as to why season 12 didn't click among the viewers.
+She also revealed as to why Season 12 didn't click among the viewers.
 Read on to know what she has to say!

 Colors shared a post on Twitter and asked fans, "All you #BiggBoss fans, here's a tricky question for you!
 If #ShilpaShinde and @ms_dipika were in the same season of #BiggBoss, who do you think would have won? #BB13 Tweet using #BB13War and let us know! :)" - (sic)